The generic geometry of steady state varieties: Generic absolute concentration robustness

-{\samepage \begin{example} In \Cref{ex:localACR}, it holds that We see that condition (i) in \Cref{thm:fnet} holds, so $f$ is nondegenerate.
+We see that condition (i) in \Cref{thm:fnet} holds, so $f$ is nondegenerate.
 Removal of the first column gives a matrix of rank $0$.
-Hence, condition (ii) in \Cref{thm:localACR} is satisfied, and we conclude that the network has generic local ACR for $X_1$. \end{example} }
+Hence, condition (ii) in \Cref{thm:localACR} is satisfied, and we conclude that the network has generic local ACR for $X_1$. \end{example}

-\begin{remark} Clearly, having generic ACR is necessary for the network to have ACR (for nondegenerate steady state systems). \Cref{thm:localACR} gives also that lack of generic local ACR implies that generically, there is no ACR.
+\begin{remark} Clearly, having generic ACR is necessary for a weakly nondegenerate network to have ACR. \Cref{thm:localACR} gives also that lack of generic local ACR implies that generically, there is no ACR.
 We illustrate here that other relations between these concepts might not hold.

 We exploit an easy source of examples for ACR, which arise from networks with full rank $s=n$.
 When the number of positive steady states is finite, uniqueness of steady states readily gives ACR.
 Although these are not the interesting cases in applications, they allow us to understand what phenomena are not to be expected.
 In particular: